Blue Stripe: Background

-Racing Career
+Racing career

 Argentina

-Blue Stripe began her career October 20, 2020 in "The Angel Comanche", a Maiden event for three-year-old fillies at Hipódromo Argentino de Palermo winning it by half a length over his owner's co-entry Serenata Huasteca in 1:37:98.
-A month later she was entered in the Group 1 Gran Premio Enrique Acebal over 2000 meters on the turf track at San Isidro Race Course and found the class rise of the event challenging staying up near to the leaders and just fading to finish a creditable third beaten by 3 lengths to the fast finishing Bellagamba.
-Staying at San Isidro, Blue Stripe ran once more in the Group 1 Copa de Plata-Roberto Vasquez Mansilla Internacional on December 19, 2020.
+Blue Stripe began her career October 20, 2020 in the Premio Angel Comanche, a maiden event for three-year-old fillies at Hipódromo Argentino de Palermo, winning it by half a length over her owner's co-entry Serenata Huasteca in 1:37:98.
+A month later she was entered in the Group 1 Gran Premio Enrique Acebal over 2000 meters on the turf track at Hipódromo de San Isidro and found the class rise of the event challenging, staying up near to the leaders and fading to finish third beaten by 3 lengths to the fast finishing Bellagamba.
+Staying at San Isidro, Blue Stripe ran once more in the Group 1 Copa de Plata Roberto Vasquez Mansilla Internacional on December 19, 2020.
 Facing a field of sixteen, Blue Stripe again bounced out into the leading pack and was third down the back stretch.
 Staying along the rail as the field entered the straight, Blue Stripe managed to get a split and surged to challenge the eventual winner Elvas, but was found short and was overtaken close to home to finish third.

-After a short break, Blue Stripe resumed on Feb 5, 2021 in the Listed Clasico Haras Argentinos on the dirt.
-Starting at odds of 19/5 Blue Stripe defeated the favorite Special Dubai by a 3/4 length in a fast time of 1:58.82.
-A month later on Mar 6, 2021 in the Group 2 Clasico Arturo R. Y Arturo Bullrich Blue Stripe as the 3/10 odds-on favorite produced a scintillating performance thrashing her four rivals by eight lengths.
+After a short break, Blue Stripe resumed on Feb 5, 2021 in the Listed Clásico Haras Argentinos on the dirt.
+Starting at odds of 19/5, Blue Stripe defeated the favorite Special Dubai by a 3/4 length in a fast time of 1:58.82.
+A month later on Mar 6, 2021, in the Group 2 Clásico Arturo R. Y Arturo Bullrich, Blue Stripe as the 3/10 odds-on favorite soundly defeated her four rivals by eight lengths.

-In her last race in Argentina, Blue Stripe was entered to run in the Group 1 Gran Premio Criadores, designated as a Breeders' Cup Challenge event for the Breeders' Cup Distaff whose winners receive free berths and fees paid into a corresponding race for the Breeders' Cup World Championships.
-Blue Stripe started well in a field of eleven, staying off the rail in third behind pacesetter Kalivia, who took the field through the half mile in 46.40 and the mile in 1:34.37.
+In her last race in Argentina, Blue Stripe was entered to run in the Group 1 Gran Premio Criadores, designated as a Breeders' Cup Challenge event for the Breeders' Cup Distaff, whose winner would receive a free berth and fees paid for the Breeders' Cup World Championships.
+Blue Stripe started well in a field of eleven, staying off the rail in third behind pacesetter Kalivia, who took the field through the half mile in :46.40 and the mile in 1:34.37.
 As Kalivia faded, Blue Stripe moved into first along the rail, but was quickly engaged by the three-year-old Mahagonny, the 5-1 second choice.
 As the two fillies battled in the stretch, the three-year-old 84/1 longshot Soviet Catch mounted a furious drive on the outside in the final furlong, passing Mahagonny at the wire for second, but ran out of ground to collar Blue Stripe.

 With four victories and twice third, Blue Stripe earned an equivalent of US$41,882 in her six starts in Argentina.